Chinese street food can be enjoyed practically everywhere in China.

 So instead, I’m focusing on jiaozi, those cute, bite-sized flavor bombs of pork, shrimp and spiced cabbage wrapped in a gorgeous translucent skin.

-Grab that slippery little sucker with chopsticks, dunk once in vinegar and once in soy sauce and enjoy that flavorsome mouth explosion.
+Grab that slippery little sucker with chopsticks, dunk in vinegar and soy sauce and enjoy that flavorsome mouth explosion.

 Every city, and maybe every vendor does dumplings a little differently.